vandreleal/vandreleal/README.md

 </p>

 <p>
-  I'm a software engineer well-versed in JavaScript with experience in React, Gatsby, PHP, Laravel, and MySQL.
+  I'm a software engineer well-versed in JavaScript with experience in React, Redux, Gatsby, Next.js, PHP, Laravel, and SQL.
 I think about code organization more than I would like to admit and have been using principles of Atomic Design for component hierarchy, CSS-in-JS for styling and Storybook for visual testing.
 </p>

 - 🔭 I’m currently working at UV